What you eat (and what you don’t eat) can increase sperm count and sperm motility

 3. FATTY ACIDS

 Studies have shown that fertile men’s sperm tend to contain greater amounts of polyunsaturated fats, specifically omega-3 and omega-6 fatty acids, than that of infertile men.
-They’re found in walnuts, chia seeds, omega-3 supplements like calamari oil and fish like anchovies, sardines and salmon.
+They’re found in walnuts, chia seeds, omega-3 supplements and fish like anchovies, sardines and salmon.

 4. FOLIC ACID